Select Page

 How do I start lot number tracking my products?

 If you purchase products that have lot or batch numbers, record them as you receive them on each purchase order.
 Specifically, record how many units you receive and the lot number assigned to them.
-You’ll then want to store all units that share the same lot number in a single space for easy tracking.
+You’ll then want to store all units with the same lot number in a single space for easy tracking.

 It’s most convenient if your inventory system can record a lot number directly.
 If there isn’t a dedicated space for recording one, you can also record the lot number as a sublocation.
 For example, if you’re storing a particular lot in Warehouse A, you can log its location as Warehouse A, Lot 345.